Antisemitism in France: Passover 2002 attacks

 A series of attacks on Jewish targets in France took place in a single week in 2002, coinciding with the Jewish holiday of Passover, including at least five synagogues.
-The targeted synagogues include the Or Aviv synagogue in Marseille, which burned to the ground; a synagogue in Strasbourg, where a fire was set that burned the doors and facade of the building before being doused; and the firebombing of a synagogue in the Paris suburb of Le Kremlin-Bicêtre.
+The targeted synagogues include the Lyon synagogue, the Or Aviv synagogue in Marseille, which burned to the ground; a synagogue in Strasbourg, where a fire was set that burned the doors and facade of the building before being doused; and the firebombing of a synagogue in the Paris suburb of Le Kremlin-Bicêtre.

 Lyon synagogue

 On 30 March 2002, a group of masked men rammed two cars through the courtyard gates of a synagogue in the La Duchere neighborhood of Lyon, France, then rammed one of the cars into the prayer hall before setting the vehicles on fire and causing severe damage to the synagogue.

 The attack took place at 1:00 am on a Saturday morning; the building was empty at the time.
 The attackers wore masks or hoods covering their faces, and eyewitnesses reported seeing twelve or fifteen attackers.